Introduction

 - Provide a written report of the investigation

-- Begin repairs within 7 calendar days if the hazard could create a significant risk to the health and safety of residents
+- Begin repairs within 7 days if the hazard poses a serious health or safety risk.

 - Complete repair work within a reasonable time frame